Mike Dirnt: Musicianship

-Personal life
+Personal life and other endeavors

+Dirnt's biological mother died on January 9, 2013.
+Dirnt met her for the first time one month before her death.

 Dirnt married his first wife, Anastasia Serman, in 1996; they divorced in 1999.
-Anastasia and Dirnt together had a daughter, Estelle Desiree, who was born on December 20, 1996.
-He won full custody of his daughter in the summer of 2008 and took her to live in Oakland.
+Serman and Dirnt have a daughter, Estelle Desiree, born on December 20, 1996.
+Dirnt won full custody of his daughter in the summer of 2008 and took her to live in Oakland.

 In 2004, he married girlfriend Sarah Garrity in a private villa in Puerto Vallarta, Mexico.
 The two divorced that same year.

 On March 14, 2009, he married Brittney Cade in a private ceremony in Brittney's hometown of Ojai, California.
 Dirnt has two children with Cade: a son, Brixton Michael (born October 11, 2008), and a daughter, Ryan Ruby Mae (born November 29, 2010).

 Dirnt is a Star Wars fan; he stated jokingly in an interview that he bases "most of his religious beliefs" on Star Wars.
 His birthday is on Star Wars Day.
 Dirnt's favorite bass player was Cliff Burton.

-Dirnt was adopted; his biological mother died on January 9, 2013.
-Dirnt only managed to meet her one month before her death.

 In July 2014, it was announced that Dirnt would co-produce the Indie film Crickets, with Green Day manager Pat Magnarella.

 In December 2015, Dirnt along with Billie Joe Armstrong announced that they would launch a coffee company, Oakland Coffee Works (which has since been rebranded to Punk Bunny Coffee).
 The company sells organic coffee beans and is the first company to exclusively use 100% compostable bags and pods.